Hamit Zübeyir Koşay: Biography

 In 1925 he returned to Turkey and worked at the Ministry of National Education.
 After working as the Inspector of Libraries at the Ministry of Culture he was a director for the Department of Culture, Antique Works and Libraries at the same ministry.
-He continued as the General Director of Antique Works and Museums, board member of Culture Training and for the second time as the Director of the Ethnography Museum.
-He retired on 1 December 1969 after working for two years as Deputy Director of the Ethnography Museum and Consulting General Director of Antique Works and Museums.
+He continued as the general director of Antique Works and Museums, board member of Culture Training and for the second time as the director of the Ethnography Museum.
+He retired on 1 December 1969 after working for two years as deputy director of the Ethnography Museum and consulting general director of Antique Works and Museums.

-Professor Hamit Zübeyir Koşay died on October 2, 1984 from a heart attack.
+He died on October 2, 1984, from a heart attack.
 He is buried at Cebeci Asri Cemetery (Ankara).